Faster and more energy-efficient modulator sets to revolutionise optoelectronic industry

 “Millimetre wave will be used to transmit data in free space, but to and from and within base stations, it can be done in optics, which will be less expensive and less lossy,” he explains.
 He believes the invention can enable applications in quantum photonics, too.

-Professor Marko Lončar and Dr Zhang Mianat Harvard University are the corresponding author and another co-first author of the paper respectively.
-Other co-authors include Maxime Bertrand and Amirhassan Shams-Ansari from Harvard University, and Chen Xi, Sethumadhavan Chandrasekhar and Peter Winzer from Nokia ell Labs.
+Professor Marko Lončar and Dr. Zhang Mian at Harvard University are the corresponding author and another co-first author of the paper respectively.
+Other co-authors include Maxime Bertrand and Amirhassan Shams-Ansari from Harvard University, and Chen Xi, Sethumadhavan Chandrasekhar and Peter Winzer from Nokia Bell Labs.

 Caption: Dr Wang Cheng points to the new modulator, which is much smaller than the existing one, pictured to the left on the same computer screen.